Quick Reference

 Curriculum

-A planned sequence of learning experiences that work together over time— not just a single course, but a full path of activities, resources, and touchpoints.
+A planned sequence of learning experiences that work together over time.
+It is not just a single course, but a full path of activities, resources, practice, and touchpoints.

 Why it matters: Helps you see how individual courses connect, avoid duplication, and build skills in a logical order.